l1x/marie-ssg/docs/workflow/generate-tasks.md

 ## Process

-1. **Parse PRD** — Extract functional requirements, non-functional requirements, and acceptance criteria.
+1. **Parse PRD**: Extract functional requirements, non-functional requirements, and acceptance criteria.
-1. **Identify Epic** — Create one epic per PRD representing the full feature scope.
+1. **Identify Epic**: Create one epic per PRD representing the full feature scope.
+1. **Decompose into Tasks**

+- Execute `bd prime` for ticket handling
-1. **Decompose into Tasks** — Break each requirement into atomic units of work (completable in one PR) that must have verifiable completion criteria derived from the PRD.
+- Break each requirement into atomic units of work (completable in one PR) that must have verifiable completion criteria derived from the PRD.

-1. **Create Tickets** — Output tickets using `bd prime`.
+1. **Create Tickets**: Output tickets using `bd create`.

 ## Ticket Hierarchy